-This one-year Advanced Diploma program is designed to empower you with the skills most important to the new knowledge economy: writing, research, and critical thinking.
+This one-year Higher Diploma program is designed to empower you with the skills most important to the new knowledge economy: writing, research, and critical thinking.
 You'll be challenged to push yourself in a rigorous and supportive environment, and you'll leave with a new capacity to make change in the world.

 The program is conducted over two semesters.
 The first semester is primarily classroom-based, comprising a mix of instructional activities but focused on small, discussion-based seminars.
 In the first semester, the faculty help students to recognize their own critical thinking skills through reading, writing, and debate.
 By the end of the first semester, students will have created a rigorous and viable research project proposal.